Dr Ellen McWilliams

 Her second book, Women and Exile in Contemporary Irish Fiction, was published by Palgrave Macmillan in 2013.
 An early review of the book concluded: ‘McWilliams makes a major contribution to the study of contemporary Irish fiction as well as to the study of the Irish diaspora.
 Although this is certainly a scholarly book and McWilliams shows a broad and deep understanding of an enormous range of scholarly and theoretical texts, her writing is so direct and clear and her arguments so carefully made that this work will be of interest to and readable by many people outside of the field of literary study… In short, McWilliams gave me a new way of thinking about this fiction, which is exactly what we hope for when we begin reading a scholarly work but all too seldom find’ (Professor Maureen Reddy, Journal of Interdisciplinary Feminist Thought).

-Her third monograph, Irishness in North American Women’s Writing: Transatlantic Affinities, will be published by Palgrave Macmillan.
+Her third monograph, Irishness in North American Women’s Writing: Transatlantic Affinities, will be published by Palgrave Macmillan in 2021.

 She is a member of the Editorial Advisory Board of Margaret Atwood Studies and Irish Studies Review and is a reader and reviewer for Women: A Cultural Review, Contemporary Women’s Writing, Journal of Gender Studies, Irish Studies Review, The Canadian Journal of Irish Studies, and Canadian Literature.